tylerwolff/useCookie/README.md

 }
 ```

+This package also has a few other exports that can be used directly.

 ### `getCookie`

 If you need to access a cookie outside of a React component, you can use the named `getCookie` export: